-Bend in Oregon is the ideal tax-beer haven to grant you your wishes!
+Bend in Oregon is the ideal tax beer haven to grant your wishes!

-The town's world-class Deschutes Brewery and the special status as a no sales-tax zone make a trip to this place highly alluring!
+The town's world-class Deschutes Brewery and special status as a no sales-tax zone will make your trip to this place alluring!

 Formerly home to rugged ranchers, loggers, and lumberjacks, present-day Bend has all the makings of an ideal holiday hotspot!

-Spread over 135 acres of sprawling scenic forested spaces, the museum is committed to conserving the West high desert habitat.
+Spread over 135 acres of sprawling scenic forested spaces, High Desert Museum is committed to conserving the West high desert habitat.

 To achieve its mission, it raises public awareness with its historical exhibits and live animals.

-The unique artifacts are a real American old-era stagecoach for history lovers and a high desert model for kids to feel a dash of the real thing!
+The unique artifacts are an authentic American old-era stagecoach for history lovers and a high desert model for kids.

-A part of the Deschutes National Forest, the Newberry National Volcanic Monument offers you a rare chance to walk overland formations resulting from eruptions over 75,000 years ago.
+As part of the Deschutes National Forest, the Newberry National Volcanic Monument offers a rare chance to walk overland formations resulting from eruptions over 75,000 years ago.

-The site of the majestic 100 foot Tumalo Falls will stun you at first sight!
+The majestic 100-foot Tumalo Falls site will stun you at first sight!

 The thunderous waters of these falls tumble into the deep taverns of the Tumalo Creek below, turning the location into a panoramic marvel.